 Robbie is also the mastermind behind Soccer Aid.
 These football matches feature two teams of celebrities and football legends: England vs. The Rest of the World.
 They have raised millions of pounds to support Unicef projects for children around the world.

 Robbie has visited several of Unicef's projects around the world.
 In 2010 Robbie travelled to Haiti to witness the aftermath of the earthquake, to see Unicef's work and to make an appeal film for vital funds.
 In 2012, Robbie travelled to Mexico City to make a short film for Soccer Aid 4 on how Unicef is working with vulnerable children living in slums and on the streets.

 Robbie returned to Soccer Aid in 2014 for its fifth edition as the coach for the England team.
-The match proved to be the most successful so far, raising over £5.3 million in aid of children around the world.
+The match proved to be the most successful so far, raising over £6.5 million in aid of children around the world.
 The same year Robbie collaborated with David Beckham for the launch of Unicef's Children in Danger campaign which aims to protect children from violence, disease, hunger and the chaos of war and disaster.

 Follow Robbie at @robbiewilliams